Tuberous Breast Correction Surgery With Sydney Plastic Surgeon Dr Ellis Choy

 As an outpatient, you will be able to return home on the day of the operation.
 Your plan should include the assistance of a friend or family member to drive you home.
 You will initially wear a surgical bra to aid recovery, and also have drain tubes fitted to release any unwanted fluids during the first week.

-It’s not uncommon for patients to resume work or regular activities after this time, although any strenuous activity, including exercise, should be delayed a little longer.
-During the first two weeks, your breasts may be swollen or firm, although recovery is ongoing and the size and shape of your new breasts will become fully apparent within a couple of months.
+It’s not uncommon for patients to resume work and some activities after one week, although any strenuous activity, including exercise, must be delayed longer (typically six weeks).
+During the first two weeks, your breasts may be swollen or firm.
+Recovery is still ongoing at this point, and the size and shape of your new breasts will not become fully apparent for a couple of months.
 Any concerns during recovery can be addressed with Dr Choy, who will be with you every step of the way from consultation to operation and after-care.

 The tuberous breast correction surgery cost will be determined by personal requirements and can be discussed with Dr Choy during your in-depth consultation.
 Prospective patients can also see the potential of their operation by viewing examples of Dr Choy’s work.
-Here are some tuberous breast correction before and after photos that exemplify the dramatic change possible in your appearance.
+Here are some tuberous breast correction before and after photos that show the results some of Dr Choy’s patients have achieved.

-In his training and practice, Dr Choy exhibited and refined his talents as a surgeon in various specialities including skin oncology, general surgery, breast augmentation, and revision surgeries and reconstructive surgery of the face, breast and body, showing great distinction in each arena.
-The breadth of Dr Choy’s surgical knowledge has lead to his wide respect among his peers and make him a finalist amongst discerning patients, especially those seeking complex breast surgeries.
+In his training and practice, Dr Choy has built experience in various areas, including skin oncology, general surgery, breast augmentation and revision surgeries, and reconstructive surgery of the face, breast and body.
+The breadth of Dr Choy’s surgical knowledge has earned respect from peers and patients alike.

 *The information about tuberous breast correction was reviewed by Dr. Ellis Choy.
 If you have any questions, please don’t hesitate to contact us here.